Skip to Content

 What Materials can I cut with the Bonded Fabric blade?

-Like I just mentioned above, ALL of these materials need to be bonded.
+As I just mentioned above, ALL these materials need to be bonded.

 • Oil Cloth